eladtpro/azure-ai-services-client-side/README.md

 SUBSCRIPTION_ID=<SUBSCRIPTION_ID>
 ```

-#### 4. Create App Registration service principal (GitHub secret)
+#### Create service principal (App registration) and save it as GitHub secret

-> The app registration service principal is used by the GitHub action to push the container image to the Azure Container Registry.
-The service principal should have the **Contributor** role at the Azure Container Registry level, AcrPush is not enuogh access to resource manger is needed too.
+> The app registration service principal is used by the GitHub action for two roles, one role for pushing the images to the ACR, second role for deploying Azure Container Apps. for that the service principal should have the **Contributor** role at the Azure resource group.

 ```
 # login to azure
 az login

-# create an service principle on the Azure Container Registry level
+# create an service principle at the resource group level
-az ad sp create-for-rbac --name aiservices-github --role AcrPush --scopes /subscriptions/${SUBSCRIPTION_ID}/resourceGroups/${RESOURCE_GROUP}/providers/Microsoft.ContainerRegistry/registries/${CONTAINER_REGISTRY} --sdk-auth
+az ad sp create-for-rbac --name aiservices-github --role Contributor --scopes /subscriptions/${SUBSCRIPTION_ID}/resourceGroups/${RESOURCE_GROUP} --sdk-auth
 ```

 The command will result in a JSON output that looks like the JSON blobk bwlow,